Association football tactics and skills: Defending with the ball

-Clearing is when the player in possession of the ball is put under pressure, often near the own goal, and so chooses to clear the ball away simply in order to get the ball out of a dangerous area of play.
+A clearance is when the player in possession of the ball is put under pressure, often near the own goal, and so chooses to shoot the ball away simply in order to get the ball out of a dangerous area of play.
 When opponent pressure is high, the ball is at times cleared to a corner kick or to a throw-in.
 Clearing long, but into opponent control, may give the defence time and the opportunity to organise, including setting up the correct formation and pressure height.
 If confident in their ability to do so, a player might also try to clear the ball up to a higher-situated teammate, in order not to give away possession of the ball to the other side.

 If the attack was high up the field, such as in or near the penalty area, defenders will thus quickly push out, and attackers will then be forced to retreat in order to avoid offside in the next move.
 Clearing may be combined with an attempt to hit a long pass or a long through ball.
 Players high up in the field who are pressed hard, and who are eager to avoid a counter-attack, may in some instances combine clearing with a shot.
 A team composed of good passers and mobile players with good positioning skills may more often try to avoid clearing, as their skills make it easier to make shorter passes and thus retain possession until they get out of a difficult situation.

 Retaining possession in this way may also be regarded as a longer-term way of defending, as the opposing team cannot attack when they don't have the ball.
 With the ball, the team applying this tactic can simply pass the ball between each other - as in the possession football style, but with little or no intention of building up an attack, thus decreasing the risk of a break.

 The main benefit of this tactic is that the team is in complete control over its opponents.
 Meanwhile, by knocking the ball around, opponents playing the pressing game can easily tire.
 And should an opportunity suddenly arise, defence may be quickly switched to attack.
 A major downfall is that because the accuracy of passes needs to be high, short passes between the players are required.
 This significantly narrows the gap between the attack, midfield and defence (usually, the latter is forced to push up).
 So if the opponent gains possession, a long ball could effectively open up the defence.
 Similarly, if it is the attack and midfield that need to drop back, the team will have little chances of counter-attacking even if possession is won back.